idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

 const credential = await createCredentialByGrant(issuerConfig, credential);
 ```

-This will create a credential in the idOS for the given grantee address.
+This will create a credential in the idOS for the given human id.

 > ⚠️ Notice